 - Covering coughs and sneezes with a tissue or sleeve

 - Not touching your face

 - Social distancing (no handshakes, using Zoom for meetings)

 - If you must be in an area with other people, maintaining six feet of personal space between individuals

 SRJC has canceled district-paid travel until further notice.
-Any employee who has district travel scheduled should contact their vice president to discuss the process for cancelation.
 No new travel requests are being approved at this time.

 We advise employees doing personal travel to follow the CDC travel guidelines.
 Please note that the Sonoma County health officer recommends that individuals avoid unnecessary travel out of the area for the time being.

 Situations like this can create anxiety.
 Employees who feel they may benefit from additional support can contact Employee Assistance Plan.
 This service is now also available for students.
 Please use company code ‘EAP can help’